-When a partnership is selling property and some of the partners want to cash out and others want to reinvest their proceeds in new property, complications arise if the reinvesting partners wish to utilize a 1031 exchange.
+When a partnership is selling real property and some of its partners want to cash out, while others want to reinvest their proceeds in new property, complications arise if the reinvesting partners wish to utilize a 1031 exchange.
 First, for 1031 purposes, a sale of a property interest owned through an interest in a partnership is considered a sale of the partnership interest.
 Under IRC § 1031(a)(2)(D), partnership interests are not exchangeable.
 Second, the taxpayer that sold the relinquished property must acquire the replacement property.
-For example, if a partnership sells the relinquished property, that same partnership must buy any replacement property acquired through an exchange.
+For example, if a partnership sells the relinquished property to a buyer, that same partnership must buy any replacement property acquired through an exchange.
 Individual partners may not exchange into replacement property with proceeds from the partnership’s sale.

-A common solution to this problem is to dissolve the partnership prior to the sale and distribute tenant in common interests in the property to the individual partners (this is the “drop”).
-Those individual owners then deed the property to the buyer.
-Some former partners exchange their interests (here’s the “swap”), and the others take their cash proceeds and pay tax on the gain.
+A common solution to the above dilemma is for the partners to dissolve their partnership prior to the sale and distribute proportionate tenant in common (“TIC”) interests in the property to each of the individual partners (the “drop”).
+The individual owners then deed the property to the buyer.
+Some of the former partners exchange their interests into replacement property (the “swap”), and the others take their cash proceeds and pay tax on their gain.

 While a drop and swap is a common structure, it is not without tax risk.
-In order to qualify for 1031 treatment, the property sold and the property purchased must have been “held for investment” to meet the “qualified use” test that determines 1031 eligibility.
-Although the code does not include a specific minimum time frame for which property must be held, if property is acquired by the individual partners immediately prior to the sale, the IRS may take the position that the individual partners acquired the property not for investment purposes, but rather for the sole purpose of selling it.
+In order to qualify for 1031 treatment, the property sold and the property purchased must be “held for investment” to meet the “qualified use” test that determines 1031 eligibility.
+Although the code does not include a specific minimum timeframe for which property must be held, if the relinquished property is transferred to the individual partners from the partnership immediately prior to its sale, the IRS may take the position that the individual partners acquired the property not for investment purposes, but for the sole purpose of selling it.
 Even if the original owner, the partnership, had owned the property for many years prior to the drop and swap, the individual partners may not be able to benefit from the partnership’s prior holding period.
 The IRS or applicable taxing authority may also take the position, using the “substance over form” doctrine, that the property interests distributed to each partner and then exchanged were in essence partnership interests, which are excluded from nonrecognition treatment as mentioned above.

-There have been several IRS rulings which have disqualified exchanges, reasoning that there was a qualified use issue (as referenced above), because the taxpayers dropped out of a partnership immediately before or immediately after an exchange.
-See Revenue Rulings 77-337 and Revenue Ruling 75-292.
-Courts, however, have often interpreted the holding requirement more liberally and have permitted non-recognition of gain, even when there is a transfer immediately before or after an exchange from or to an entity controlled by the taxpayer.
-See Magneson v.
-Commissioner of Internal Revenue; Bolker v.
-Commissioner of Internal Revenue.
+There have been several IRS rulings that have disqualified exchanges, reasoning that there was a qualified use issue (as referenced above), because the taxpayers dropped out of a partnership immediately before or immediately after an exchange.
+Courts, however, have often interpreted the holding period requirement more liberally and have permitted non-recognition of gain in 1031 transactions, even when there was a transfer immediately before or after the exchange from or to an entity controlled by the taxpayer.

 Despite these positive decisions, the IRS has not published any rulings that give investors certainty regarding the ability to defer tax in an exchange if the taxpayer uses a drop and swap structure.

-- Examine the case law in addition to Revenue Procedure 2002-22.
+- Examine the relevant case law in addition to Revenue Procedure 2002-22; and

 - When selling the relinquished property, negotiate and enter into the sale agreement as individuals.